MrRyzen/villain-ui/README.md

 | `code` | `string` | `undefined` | Raw code text for copying (if not provided, extracts from rendered content) |

 **Important Notes:**
-- Consumers are responsible for sanitizing HTML to prevent XSS attacks
+- **Security Warning:** Consumers must sanitize HTML before passing to CodeBlock to prevent XSS attacks.
+Use trusted syntax highlighters (Shiki, Prism, Highlight.js) and avoid user-generated content without sanitization.
 - Apply `.line` class to each code line and `.highlighted` class to highlighted lines for consistent styling
 - Line numbers are 1-indexed (first line is 1, not 0)
 - When using `showLineNumbers`, provide the `lineCount` prop for proper rendering